[Update: We recently published an article on how to drive attention towards your CTA with color based on data from NASA and eye-tracking studies.]

 Test, Test, Test

-Neil Patel of CrazyEgg and KissMetrics once wrote that person responsible for A/B testing at Gmail ran tests on 50 shades of blue before deciding on the hue that worked the best for their users.
+Neil Patel of CrazyEgg and KissMetrics once wrote that the person responsible for A/B testing at Gmail ran tests on 50 shades of blue before deciding on the hue that worked the best for their users.

 For the vast majority of us, this quantity of tests is far out of reach (Gmail does have 425 million test subjects, after all), but Neil does point to a now famous A/B test published by Performable at Hubspot.
 Here, Performable tested a green CTA button - which is consistent with their overall branded colour scheme - against a red CTA button.